A1aaAhmed/The-Sparks-Foundation-Task-1-Basic-Banking-System/README.md

 # The-Sparks-Foundation-Task-1-Basic-Banking-System
-This is a dynamic web site build with PHP,HTML,CSS,SQL
+This is a basic dynamic banking system web site
+Build with PHP,HTML,CSS,SQL